carinaluise/social-media-app/readme.md

 - Update Feed so that users can only edit their own posts.
 - Use react context for state management
 - Optimize for A11y and performance
+- Implement a docker/ docker compose file
+- Connect to a MongoDB Atlas Cluster or AWS Cluster

 ### Contributing